Gout is among the oldest known types of arthritis, which is inflammation of the joints.

 By limiting your intake of purines, you can lower the amount of uric acid your body produces, which may help reduce gout attacks as well as kidney stones, which are common in those with gout.

 But not all foods high in purines increase the risk of gout.
 Purine-rich vegetables, for example, are not associated with an increased risk of gout because the purines are poorly absorbed (15).

-- Fruits: Apples, apricots, avocado, bananas, berries, cherries, grapes, melons, oranges, etc.
+- Fruits: apples, apricots, avocado, bananas, blueberries, cherries, grapes, melons, oranges, etc.

-- Grains and legumes: Breads, pastas, rice, peas, lentils, and oats.
+- Grains and legumes: bread, pasta, rice, peas, lentils, and oats.

-- Seafood: Anchovies, sardines, tuna, scallops, trout, and shellfish
+- Seafood: anchovies, sardines, tuna, scallops, trout, shellfish

 It’s not productive or worthwhile to completely avoid foods high in purines, but you should consume less of them.